bembit/sql-query-builder-nodejs/README.md

 - [x] expand joins to dropdown multi joins.

-### failed - meh - maybe at rebuild
+### failed / discarded for demo

-- save the entire query state to local storage so we can load them later as an editable form
+- [ ] save the entire query state to local storage so we can load them later as an editable form